aronreid/google-takeout-fixer/README.md

 - pywin32 (for Windows file date handling only)
 - Pillow (for GPS and description metadata handling)

+## Notes

+- The script automatically increases Pillow's maximum image size limit to handle very large photos (>89 million pixels) without triggering DecompressionBombWarning errors.
+- If you encounter any other issues with large images, please open an issue on GitHub.

 # NOTE: Ensure all files are extracted into a SINGLE folder called Takeout.
 Not many smaller files.
 I used 7ZIP for this, highlight them all and click extract here.

 ## Installation